-Many travelers head to Los Angeles with ideas of living large like the celebrities who call the city home.
+Many travelers hop flights to Los Angeles with ideas of living large like the celebrities who call the city home.
 They want to experience that magic of the City of Angels without breaking the bank.
-However, realistic budgets quickly squash those dreams of living large in Los Angeles.
+However, realistic budgets quickly squash those dreams of living large in LA.
 While you might not be able to frequent the shops on Rodeo Drive and spend a small fortune, Los Angeles does offer several fun and free museums you can visit to fill up your time in town.

-The Hollywood Bowl Museum: Located right on the grounds of the historic performance venue, travelers can explore the colorful and long history of the Hollywood Bowl at the Hollywood Bowl Museum.
+Located right on the grounds of the historic performance venue, travelers can explore the colorful and long history of the Hollywood Bowl at the Hollywood Bowl Museum.
 Open every night before concerts and during the day, admission is always free.
-The museum explores the many musicians, conductors, singers, dancers, actors and composers who have performed here since the early 1920s.
+The museum explores the many musicians, conductors, singers, dancers, actors, and composers who have performed here since the early 1920s.

-Travel Town Museum: Conceived under the idea of being a railroad petting zoo, the Travel Town Museum lends visitors the chance to see a number of historic locomotives, passenger cars, cabooses and trolleys.
+Conceived under the idea of being a railroad petting zoo, the Travel Town Museum gives visitors the chance to see a number of historic locomotives, passenger cars, cabooses, and trolleys.
 Located in Griffith Park, the museum places particular emphasis on the history of Southern California and its relationship with the railroad.
-The Travel Town Museum is particularly fun for kids to visit and parents will appreciate the free admission.
+The museum is particularly fun for kids to visit and parents will appreciate the free admission.

-The Paley Center For Media: For most travelers, sitting in their hotel room watching television would be a waste of a vacation.
-You would miss Los Angeles.
+For most travelers, sitting in their hotel room watching television would be a waste of a vacation; you would miss Los Angeles.
 However, if you need an excuse to feast on historic television and radio moments, the Paley Center for Media in Los Angeles makes that possible.
 Located in Beverly Hills, the center is free to visit but they do suggest contributions.
-The goal of the space is to present the cultural, creative and social significance of television, radio and other new media platforms.
+The goal of the space is to present the cultural, creative, and social significance of television, radio, and other new media platforms.
 The permanent collection holds more than 140,000 television and radio programs.
 You can park yourself in the Paley Center and watch from its collection.
 TV lovers won’t feel bad about being couch potatoes here.